Actifio/ActPowerCLI/README.md

 You have two choices:   PowerShell Gallery or GitHub download.

-### Windows PowerShell 5 and PowerShell 6 and 7 - Install from the PowerShell Gallery
+### Windows PowerShell 5 and PowerShell 7 - Install from the PowerShell Gallery

 Install from PowerShell Gallery.
-If Running PowerShell 5, set to Tls12 to avoid NuGet errors.
+If running PowerShell 5, set to Tls12 to avoid NuGet errors.

 ```
 [Net.ServicePointManager]::SecurityProtocol = [Net.SecurityProtocolType]::Tls12